two doctor of clinical psychology graduate students in black cap and gowns take a photo at graduation

 Spalding’s 120-credit Doctor of Psychology in Clinical Psychology program immerses students in a comprehensive, evidence-based curriculum that prepares practitioners who meet the needs of the times.

-In addition to practicum and internships, coursework includes classes such as Psychopathology, Group Psychotherapy and Relational Systems of Psychotherapy in addition to many more courses on relevant topics, populations, and methods.
+In addition to practicum and internships, coursework includes classes such as Psychology of Trauma, Group Psychotherapy, and Relational Systems of Psychotherapy in addition to many more courses on cutting edge topics, populations, and methods.

 • Advanced Clinical Psychology